w0pr/kablo/README.md

 Next time you sign in, you will be asked for a token.
 Once you provided your token go to `/admin/` to access the admin app.

-### Locked failed logins

-Django-axes is used to limit login attempts from users.
-Please read https://django-axes.readthedocs.io/en/latest/index.html to learn how to use it.

 ### kablo as a OAuth2 provider [NOT IMPLEMENTED]
 * [Access to a ressources with QGIS](docs/OAuth2_Qgis.md)